PyMamba/mamba-framework/docs/development/view.rst

 The mamba view guide
 ====================

 Mamba uses |jinja2|_ as template engine.
 Jinja2 is a modern and designer friendly templating language for Python, modelled after Django's templates.
-If is fast, widely used and secure with optional sandboxed template execution environment.
+It is fast, widely used and secure with optional sandboxed template execution environment.

 Jinja2 Documentation
 ====================